We exist to provide households with access to sufficient, nutritious food, and related resources.

 Gleaners was among the first food banks in the United States.
 Several years after founding Gleaners, Gene and a few other food banks founded Second Harvest, a national network of food bank members (now called Feeding America).
 Gene also helped found the Food Bank Council of Michigan.

 Gene may have heard the Biblical story of Ruth and Naomi (who gleaned in the fields of Boaz, a rich Israeli farmer) in his own home where family devotions were a part of daily life.
-He goes a step further than Boaz and does the gleaning for the poor.
-Due to his vision and management skills and boundless energy, numerous food banks and agencies have been organized to serve those in need.
+He goes a step further than Boaz and does the gleaning for households at an economic disadvantage.
+Due to his vision, management skills, and boundless energy, numerous food banks and agencies have been organized to serve our neighbors in need.

 Gene has received much acclaim, with numerous community service awards and proclamations for his efforts.
 He was featured in an August, 1983 issue of Readers Digest, as well as They Light Up Our Life, a book by Will Hardy about outstanding Detroit citizens.
-Crain’s Detroit Business named Gleaners Community Food Bank the best managed not-for-profit in 1990.
+Crain’s Detroit Business named Gleaners Community Food Bank the best managed not-for-profit in 1990, and Feeding America named Gleaners its Food Bank of the Year in 2019.

 Gene has served on the advisory committees and board of many other human service organizations, including COTS and the Mariners Inn.
 He is a graduate of Leadership Detroit, VII.
 Gene is enjoying his retirement with sports activities and travel adventures with his wife, Judy.